achristen/Meteobike/QGIS-Analysis/readme.md

 ### Importing a DEM and displaying the countour lines

 As an example, we can import a DEM and combine it with the measurements from our Meteobikes.
-There are several free, globla DEMs available including
+There are several free, globa´l DEMs available including

 - [Copernicus Data EU DEM 1.1](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1)
 - [ASTER Global Digital Elevation Model](https://asterweb.jpl.nasa.gov/gdem.asp)
 - [Space Shuttle Radar Topography Mission (SRTM)](https://earthexplorer.usgs.gov)

-for elevation data you can also use the USGS [Global Data Explorer](https://earthexplorer.usgs.gov).
+For elevation data you can also use the USGS [Global Data Explorer](https://earthexplorer.usgs.gov).
 Use the navigation tools on the website to zoom to the area of your interest.
 With the rectangular selection tool you can select an area to be downloaded:

 ![Images/QGIS_DataExplorer.png](Images/QGIS_DataExplorer.png)